bitwuzla/bitwuzla/docs/install.rst

   pip install .

-For how to use the Python bindings please refer to the :ref:`python-api`.
+For how to use the Python bindings, please refer to the :ref:`python-api`.

 *Additional Required Dependencies*
   * `cython <https://pypi.org/project/Cython>`_